posit-dev/great-tables/.github/CONTRIBUTING.md

 ## Filing Issues

 If you believe you found a bug, minimal reproducible example (MRE) for your posting to the [**great_tables** issue tracker](https://github.com/posit-dev/great-tables/issues).
 Try not to include anything unnecessary, just the minimal amount of code that constitutes the reproducible bug.
-We will try to verify the bug by running the code in the MRE provided.
+For useful guidelines on how to create an MRE, take a look at [this guide on Stack Overflow](https://stackoverflow.com/help/minimal-reproducible-example).
+We will try to verify the bug by running the code in the provided MRE.
 The quality of the MRE will reduce the amount of back-and-forth communication in trying to understand how to execute the code on our systems.

 ## Answering questions